 Fortunately, much of that material could be used again.
 And the carpet industry is taking it seriously.
 Some manufacturers are:

-- Reducing waste at source by using “natural” materials such as wool or sustainable plant fibres – most commonly, sisal, cotton, seagrass, jute, or coconut coir
+- Reducing waste at source by using “natural” materials such as wool or sustainable plant fibers – most commonly, sisal, cotton, seagrass, jute, or coconut coir

 - Using open-cell polyurethane foam – a post-industrial waste from the automotive industry, an innovative way of using someone else’s trash – for carpet backing